MicrosoftDocs/windows-itpro-docs/windows/client-management/enroll-a-windows-10-device-automatically-using-group-policy.md

    :::image type="content" alt-text="MDM autoenrollment policy." source="images/autoenrollment-policy.png" lightbox="images/autoenrollment-policy.png":::

    > [!NOTE]
-   > In Windows 10, version 1903 and later, the MDM.admx file was updated to include an option to select which credential is used to enroll the device. **Device Credential** is a new option that will only have an effect on clients that have installed Windows 10, version 1903 or later.
+   > In Windows 10, version 1903 and later, the MDM.admx file was updated to include the **Device Credential** option to select which credential is used to enroll the device.
 The default behavior for older releases is to revert to **User Credential**.
    >
    > **Device Credential** is only supported for Microsoft Intune enrollment in scenarios with Co-management or [Azure Virtual Desktop multi-session host pools](/mem/intune/fundamentals/azure-virtual-desktop-multi-session) because the Intune subscription is user centric.
 User credentials are supported for [Azure Virtual Desktop personal host pools](/mem/intune/fundamentals/azure-virtual-desktop).